Vivonet/Gravity/README.md

 One key use of plugins is to handle element instantiation from a node where the default behavior is unsatisfactory.
 By default, Gravity uses the name of the element to identify a class and instantiate a default (parameterless) instance of that class, which can then be configured by handling the node's attributes in turn.
 However, if the element name does not correspond to a class name, or the class requires more complicated initialization (e.g. UICollectionView), you can create a Gravity plugin to accomplish this.

+A gravity plugin is any class that derives from GravityPlugin and is registered with the framework as a plugin.
+It must have a parameterless initializer.
+You pass the *class* into Gravity.registerPlugin().
+Gravity will instantiate your plugin class once per document, so you can keep any necessary state inside the plugin instance.

 Note that the same class can be at once both a GravityElement and a GravityPlugin when it makes sense to do so.
 For example, the UIStackView+Gravity extension provides attribute handling for UIStackView elements, but also registers itself as a GravityPlugin in order to explicitly handle the `<H>` and `<V>` shorthand tags.

 ###Accessing Constraints